chesswithmihir/mini-kube/ARCHITECTURE.md

         // The Child: This case is executed when my-runc calls itself with the "child" argument.
         // It's now running inside the newly created namespaces and will set up cgroups,
-        // the root filesystem, and finally execute the user's command. setupCgroups()
+        // the root filesystem, and finally execute the user's command.

+        // This is the child's side of the pipe synchronization.
+        // It receives the read-end of the pipe (file descriptor 3) from the parent.
+        // It blocks here until the parent writes to the pipe, signaling it to proceed. pipe := os.NewFile(3, "pipe") // Open file descriptor 3 as a pipe defer pipe.Close() // Ensure the pipe is closed when done

+        // Read from the pipe.
+This call will block until the parent writes.
+        // This ensures the parent finishes network setup before the child proceeds. if _, err := io.ReadAll(pipe); err != nil {
+            log.Fatalf("Child failed to read from pipe: %v", err) }

+        setupCgroups()
         setupRootFS("/") // Setup the isolated filesystem